 Operating hours: 09:00 - 22:00

-A conveyor belt sushi restaurant located on the 6th floor of Stellar Place shopping mall, the crowd is attracted mostly for its quality sushi at reasonable prices.
-The sushis here are made to order and everything is fresh.
-Expect to queue for up to 1.5 hours.
+The crowd is attracted mostly for its quality sushi at reasonable prices.
+The sushis here are made to order and everything is fresh so expect to queue for up to 1.5 hours.

 NEW SANKO is a dining bar-cum-beer hall that offers Japanese & Western dining, as well as Mongolian BBQ.
 Located in the Sapporo TV Tower, a recommended dish is the fried noodle with thick starch sauce.
 Expect to spend about ¥1,500 here.

-Indulge in an all-you-can-eat buffet within 100 minutes, accompanied by freshly brewed beer.
+Indulge in an all-you-can-eat Sapporo seafood buffet within 100 minutes, accompanied by freshly brewed beer.

 The Genghis Khan is Hokkaido’s representative dish usually made with lamb and mutton.
 The marinated meat grilled on a dome-shaped metal skillet.
 This skillet allows meat to be grilled tastefully and the excess fat to be drained.

 Genghis Khan is named after the notorious 13th-century warlord because it was rumoured that the Mongolian warriors under his regime used their helmets to put over hot coals to cook meat.
 Mutton was their preferred choice.
-The dish then became popular in Japan.
+This is how the dish became popular in Japan.

 Soup curry is a famous local specialty of Hokkaido.
 The dish is spicy and is made up of meat, vegetables, rice, eggs and other toppings.

-EAT #8: Jyogai Ichiba (Sapporo Central Wholesale Market) (Location)
+EAT #8 Jyogai Ichiba (Sapporo Central Wholesale Market)

-You can’t visit Japan without stepping foot into their wet market – .
-Sample fresh (or live, if you prefer) seafood, indulge in the hairy crabs, gigantic pincers and sashimi so fresh you cannot resist.
+Watch as they trade live seafood in Japanese, sample fresh (or live, if you prefer) seafood, indulge in the hairy crabs, gigantic pincers and sashimi so fresh you can hardly resist ordering more.

-Getting here: Take the subway Tozai Line to T04, Nijuyonken.
+Getting here: Take the subway Tozai Line to T04, Nijuyonken Location